HoseinMoghaddasi/Detrending_simpeg-magnetic-inversion-workflow/README.md

 Here is how the workflow is structured:

-1. Regional-Residual Decoupling Constrained by Aeromagnetics
+1. Regional-Residual Decoupling Constrained by Aeromagnetics The standalone Python script for regional trend fitting and residual extraction is available in regional_detrending.ipynb.

 <img width="1395" height="1000" alt="image" src="https://github.com/user-attachments/assets/5baabbb6-5dc7-4909-8441-8fe56126f14e" />

 Rather than relying on arbitrary polynomial filtering across a localized ground survey, we anchored our ground magnetic data into a 20x20 km aeromagnetic framework (500m Upward :low-pass filtered).
 Fitting a regional trend plane ensured that the residual magnetic anomaly entering the inversion mesh strictly reflects prospective deposit-scale lithologies and hydrothermal alteration corridors.